 So often I lament my lifelong disconnect from the male species and my own innate lack of manhood, I tend to neglect or even forget the numerous times I have felt like a man.
-And, though often fleeting, it’s these precious moments when I grow more convinced of this path I’m walking — away from a gay identity and toward a, well, male one.
+And though often fleeting, it’s these precious moments when I grow more convinced of this path I’m walking — less of a gay identity and more toward a, well, male one.

 1. I felt like a man when I played catch with my dad.